MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/export-to-data-lake-data-powerbi.md

 ## Prerequisites

-This section describes the prerequisites necessary to consume Dataverse data with Power BI by using the Export to Data Lake service.
+This section describes the prerequisites necessary to consume Dataverse data with Power BI by using the Azure Synapse Link for Dataverse service.

 - **Power BI Desktop**.
 [Get it now](https://powerbi.microsoft.com/downloads/)